churichard/Shooter/README.md

 Shooter
 =======
 This is a simple 2D shoot 'em up game that I'm working on for experience with libraries, graphics and sound in the Java programming language.
-It's mostly just for fun, though; enjoy! :)